From Diary 7.

 We are on the backside of Naukluft National Park, and not more than a hundred kilometres from Welwitschia Drive, but here are just nothing interesting.
 We even try a F road, leading 25 kilometres to a single farm.
 One defiantly highlight for me is a large monitor.
 It try to sneak away on its belly, and when that fails, it stay put.

 At half pass four, my co-driver is tired, and we call it a day.
 Back to the same camp in Usakos, which we know are open.
 I'm a bit bored, and decides to treat my selves with an early Christmas dinner.
 I think the gemsboks looks marvellous, and then they must taste great too, right?
-Unfortunately they are out, and I have to be satisfied with a chicken gordon bleu.
+Unfortunately they are out, and I have to be settle with a chicken gordon bleu.
 Not bad at all.
-The co-driver saves his money; It is after all two days of bought drinking water, of which I pay half.
+The co-driver saves his money; It is after all two days of his bought drinking water, of which I pay half.
 I still only drinking the local water, never mind where we are, and I haven't had any problems yet.

 23/12.
 My co-driver insists on going back to Windhoek already now, although we have three more full days to explore.
 We take the scenic C32 and C28 through Khomas Hochland and Bosva Pass.
 Here are too fertile for succulents, except some Hoodias and in the pass; Cyphostemma currori.
 We are among enormous hills with green grass and flowering bushes.
 We only make a few photo stops, but the 300 kilometre tour takes until two o'clock.
 I find two "new" bulbs, of which one is interesting.

 Then it is time for internet.
 I didn't plan to up-load, but might as well do it, while I am waiting.
 Only takes half an hour, and I go back to watch the car and write a bit of diary.
-I would have loved to see the botanical garden, but it is six o'clock when he is finish at the internet cafe, and it apparently had to be done first, even though they first close around nine or ten.
+I would have loved to see the botanical garden, but it is six o'clock, when he is finish at the internet cafe, and it apparently had to be done first, even though they first close around nine or ten.

 I have found a camping site nearby, in Kleine Windhoek, the originally settlement, which should be quiet.
 I need that, my defect air madras is not comfortable at all!
 I sleep on my fleece jacket, but it is fare from the same as eight centimetres of air.
 Well, it is not going to be there.
 Apparently, they only have room for roof tents?!

 The next campsite in Windhoek is supposed to be in the industrial quarter, but we don't find it anyway.
 We are running out of options, and ends up between the highway and the airport once again.
 Good thing is, there is a thick grass lawn to sleep on.
-It is the low season, and the few places which normally should be found around here, are closed for renovation or just season in general.
+It is the low season, and the few places which normally should be found around here, are closed for renovation or just off-season in general.

 Security seems to be taken serious.
 Well uniformed guards are stationed and patrolling the premises, and there are a lot of them.
-Either this means is is safe, or that they have a serious problem around here.
+Either this means it is safe, or that they have a serious problem around here.
 In bigger towns, there are a guard stationed in front of every ATM, some stores and closed companies.
 Guess they come cheap in those areas with 70% unemployment.

 24/12.
 A real windy night interrupt the sleep even more than the airport and the highway.
 That causes a bit slow start on the day, and we only reaches the National Botanical Garden half pass nine.
 It is next to the National Botanical Research Institute, rather central in the capital.